Associate Dean, College of Education and Human Services

-Mrs. Bailey is a speech-language pathologist and has worked across the field including acute care, long-term care, outpatient rehabilitation, and school-based services.
-Her specific clinical expertise includes working with preschool and school-age children with speech-sound disorders, language disorders, and Autism Spectrum Disorder.
+Mrs. Bailey is a speech-language pathologist and clinical educator.
+Mrs. Bailey brings experiences including work in acute care, long-term care, outpatient rehabilitation, and school-based services.

 Dr. Cralidis has worked in many different medical settings including acute care, inpatient rehabilitation, and in the ICU.
 She has also worked in skilled rehabilitation facilities, skilled nursing facilities, and in private practice.
 Her clinical expertise includes adult neurogenic communication disorders, specifically traumatic injury, stroke and swallowing disorders.